Back to earlier work

 What I built

-A listing and detail system with source links, planning notes, good-for tags, cost, timing, submission paths, and correction language.
+A source-linked listing system with event detail pages, calendar and region views, planning notes, cost context, submission paths, and correction language.

 Why it matters